720 Park Avenue

-720 Park Avenue is a historic residential building in Lenox Hill on the Upper East Side of Manhattan in New York City, USA.
-A cooperative, the building has 34 apartments, a gymnasium and storage spaces.
+720 Park Avenue is a historic residential building in Lenox Hill on the Upper East Side of Manhattan in New York City, U.S. A cooperative, the building has 34 apartments, a gymnasium and storage spaces.
 It is secured by a full-time doorman.

 History

 The 17-story building was completed in 1928.
 It was designed by Cross & Cross and Rosario Candela in the Neoclassical architectural style.
 It is 62.18 meters tall.

 In the 1930s, Jesse I. Straus, the co-owner of Macy's who served as the United States Ambassador to France from 1933 to 1936, lived in a duplex in this building.